-Call Accolade Customer Service or visit member.accolade.com or blueshieldca.com/bewell to explore these resources.
+Call Customer Service or visit blueshieldca.com/bewell to explore these resources.

 Medical Management Programs

 The Medical Management Programs are services that can help you coordinate your care and treatment.
 They include utilization management and care management.
 The Claims Administrator uses utilization management to help you and your providers identify the most appropriate and cost-effective way to use the Benefits of this plan.
 Care management and palliative care can help you access the care you need to manage serious health conditions and complex treatment plans.